catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 Further examples
 ----------------

-For further Kubernetes examples have a look at the `guestbook examples`_ .
+For further Kubernetes examples, have a look at the `guestbook examples`_ .

 .. _guestbook examples: https://github.com/kubernetes/kubernetes/blob/master/examples/guestbook/README.md

-Expanding your Minions!
+Expanding your minions!
 -----------------------

 More minion worker nodes can be created by specifying a start and stop range -